adriangohjw/adriangohjw/_blogs/2024-05-09-fixing-oom-out-of-memory-when-generating-sitemap.md

 # What is Sitemap?

 When users search for terms like <i>"XXX interview questions"</i>, I’m proud that [NodeFlair](https://nodeflair.com) often ranks in the top three results.

-This is despite competing against 1) companies that have been around longer, 2) those with higher [Domain Authority](https://moz.com/learn/seo/domain-authority) <i>(making it easier for them to rank if all else is equal)</i>, and 3) companies with dedicated SEO (Search Engine Optimization) teams.
+This is despite competing against companies:
+1. That have been around longer
+2. Higher [Domain Authority](https://moz.com/learn/seo/domain-authority) <i>(making it easier for them to rank if all else is equal)</i>,
+3. Dedicated SEO teams

 ![](/assets/shopback-interview-questions-seo-demo.png)